-Lices.
-Communists, Socialists, Anarchists and those who belong to no Party, workers, peasants and intellectuals, who have taken up arms for the first time, young people straight from school and elderly fathers of families, women and girls are fighting and dying side by side.
-Ever new reinforcements arrive to take the place of those killed, the fate of their perished comrades does not frighten them.
+TVERY day of struggle brings with it Lifresh sacrifices.
+Communists, Socialists, Anarchists and those who belong to no party, workers, peasants and intellectuals, who have taken up arms for the first time, young people straight from school and elderly fathers of families, women and girls are fighting and dying side by side.
+Ever new reinforcements arrive to take the place of those killed: the fate of their perished comrades does not frighten them.
 Anti-fascist working people from Germany, Italy, France, England, Poland, Czechoslovakia and other countries are fighting side by side with the Spanish, defending the common cause of all advanced and progressive mankind on the Spanish fronts.